TITLE 77: PUBLIC HEALTH

 i) System Disinfection.
 All components of new non-community public water system construction, alteration, or expansion shall be disinfected with a strong chlorine solution; and satisfactory bacteriological sample results, in compliance with this Part, shall be obtained prior to placing the components into service.

 j) Certified Laboratory.
-All samples requiring laboratory analysis shall be analyzed only by a laboratory which has been certified for the analysis in question, except that turbidity analyses may be conducted by anyone approved by the Department.
-The certification shall be made by the Department, in accordance with Certification and Operation of Environmental Laboratories (77 Ill.
-Adm.
-Code 465), or the Illinois Environmental Protection Agency, in accordance with Accreditation of Laboratories for Drinking Water, Wastewater, and Hazardous Waste Analysis (35 Ill.
-Adm.
-Code 186).
-The results from any analysis not conducted in accordance with the above shall not be considered valid for purposes of this Part.
+All samples requiring laboratory analysis shall be analyzed only by a laboratory that has been certified for the analysis in question, except that turbidity analyses may be conducted by anyone approved by the Department.
+The certification shall be made by the Department, in accordance with Certification and Operation of Environmental Laboratories, or the Illinois Environmental Protection Agency, in accordance with Accreditation of Laboratories for Drinking Water, Wastewater, and Hazardous Waste Analysis.
+The results from any analysis not conducted in accordance with this subsection shall not be considered valid for purposes of this Part.